flightctl/flightctl-python-client/docs/RepositoryStatus.md

 # RepositoryStatus

 RepositoryStatus represents information about the status of a repository.
-Status may trail the actual state of a repository.

 ## Properties